Pink Bollworm: Program Details

-California Cotton Pest Control Board Spring Meeting Announcement:
+California Cotton Pest Control Board Meeting Announcements:

-The program does not use pesticides, but instead uses sterile PBW moths to overwhelm these infestations.
-Sterile moths are produced at the CDFA/USDA PBW Rearing Facility in Phoenix, Arizona.
-To determine where sterile moths need to be released, program personnel put out pheromone-baited insect traps and inspect them biweekly from April through October.
-Sterile PBW moths are sent to California daily and released by aircraft over target areas determined by trapping results.Release of sterile moths ended in 2012, due to the successful reduction of native PBW in California and no native PBW caught in Program traps during the previous season.
+The program does not use pesticides, but instead utilized sterile PBW moths to overwhelm PBW infestations.
+The sterile moths are produced at the CDFA/USDA PBW Rearing Facility in Phoenix, Arizona.
+To determine where and if sterile moths need to be released, program personnel put out pheromone-baited insect traps and inspect them biweekly from April through October.
+Sterile PBW moths were sent to California daily and released by aircraft over target areas determined by trapping results.Release of sterile moths ended in 2012, due to the successful reduction of native PBW in California and no native PBW caught in Program traps during the previous season.

 If PBW became established in the San Joaquin Valley, millions of pounds of pesticides would be introduced into the environment annually, just to control PBW.
 It is estimated that an additional seven pounds of pesticides per acre would have to be used every year to control PBW and related secondary pests in the San Joaquin Valley.
 Establishment of PBW in the San Joaquin Valley could increase cotton growers' pest control costs by $100- $150 per acre.

-Besides using sterile PBW moths, the program occasionally uses a pheromone to disrupt the moths’ mating activities.
+Besides using sterile PBW moths, the program occasionally used a pheromone to disrupt the moths’ mating activities.
 Pheromone is the substance secreted by the female PBW moth to attract the male moth.
 The pheromone used to disrupt PBW is a synthetic chemical with the same structure and activity as a natural pheromone.